Schaudge/MisMatchFinder/README.md

 # Usage

-To ensure optimal results, please use the gnomAD echtvar (available from [https://github.com/brentp/echtvar/releases](https://github.com/brentp/echtvar/releases)) or an eqivalent echtvar file
+To ensure optimal results, please use the gnomAD echtvar (available from [https://github.com/brentp/echtvar/releases](https://github.com/brentp/echtvar/releases)) or an eqivalent echtvar file.
 The whitelist bed format file of human genome high mappability regions can be built: 1.The mappability tracks were first computed with GEM (https://doi.org/10.1371/journal.pone.0030377) and then collated converted to a bed file with R just like in the best practice instructions of QDNAseq (https://doi.org/10.1101/gr.175141.114) for creating a new bin annotation.

 ```